jqueryscript/ChatGPT-Resources/README.md

 - [shellgpt](https://github.com/kpatronas/shellgpt) - Query chatgpt from your shell.
 - [Houston](https://github.com/npgrosser/Houston) - An AI Assistant and Script Generator for your Terminal, which enables you to accomplish a wide range of tasks with simple, natural language instructions.
 - [gpt_cli](https://github.com/zawawiAI/gpt_cli) - This script allows you to use OpenAI in your CLIs tested on Linux terminal, Mac Terminal and Windows Command Prompt.
+- [AiShell](https://github.com/code-yeongyu/AiShell) - A simple Python code that connects to OpenAI's ChatGPT and executes the returned results.
+- [gpt-chatbot-cli](https://github.com/slithery0/gpt-chatbot-cli) - It's a very minimal cli prompt, where you can chat and keeping the conversation session momoriable by chatgpt.
+- [mindflow-cli](https://github.com/nollied/mindflow-cli) - Conversate with your code directly from the command line or Visual Studio Code.
+Powered by ChatGPT!
+- [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything (ATA): OpenAI GPT in the terminal.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.